BakingSodaSpirit/Obama_face_dect/README.md

 The original Viola and Jones detector had 6000+ features with 38 stages with 1, 10, 25, 25 and 50 features in first five stages.
 (Two features in the above image is actually obtained as the best two features from Adaboost).
 According to authors, on an average, 10 features out of 6000+ are evaluated per sub-window.
 This is a simple intuitive explanation of how Viola-Jones face detection works.
 Read paper for more details.<br />

-Haar-cascade Detection in OpenCV<br />
+Haar-cascade Detection in OpenCV:<br />

 OpenCV comes with a trainer as well as detector.
 If you want to train your own classifier for any object like car, planes etc. you can use OpenCV to create one.
 Its full details are given here: Cascade Classifier Training.
 This assignment deals with detection not training.
 OpenCV already contains many pre-trained classifiers for face, eyes, smile etc. Those XML files are stored in opencv/data/haarcascades/ folder.
 Let’s create face and eye detector with OpenCV.
 First we need to load the required XML classifiers.
 Then load our input image (or video) in grayscale mode.<br />